-- (i) Submitting a Self-Reported Absence (SRA) form provided that the conditions for submission are met.
-To be eligible for a Self-Reported Absence: - an absence must be no more than 48 hours - the assessments must be worth no more than 30% of the student's final grade - no more than two SRAs may be submitted during the Fall/Winter term - (ii) For medical absences, submitting a Student Medical Certificate (SMC) signed by a licensed medical or mental health practitioner to the Academic Counselling office of their Faculty of Registration. - (iii) Submitting appropriate documentation for non-medical absences to the Academic Counselling office in their Faculty of Registration.
+- (ii) For medical absences, submitting a Student Medical Certificate (SMC) signed by a licensed medical or mental health practitioner to the Academic Counselling office of their Faculty of Registration. - (ii) Submitting appropriate documentation for non-medical absences to the Academic Counselling office in their Faculty of Registration.